Sales and Marketing

 The Role of Leadership

 Ultimately, alignment must be driven from the top.
-Leadership must foster a culture of collaboration, invest in the shared technology, and incentivize teams based on shared revenue goals, not separate departmental metrics.
+Leadership should build a culture of teamwork.
+It should invest in shared technology.
+It should reward teams for shared revenue goals, not separate department metrics.

 The Result: A Revenue Machine